marq24/ha-waterkotte/README.md

 ### Switch to Tibber!

-Are you still customer of (IMHO totally overpriced) SENEC.Cloud as electricity provider?
 Be smart switch to Tibber - that's what I did in october 2023.
 If you want to join Tibber (become a customer), you might want to use my personal invitation link.
 When you use this link, Tibber will we grant you and me a bonus of 50,-€ for each of us.
 This bonus then can be used in the Tibber store (not for your power bill) - e.g. to buy a Tibber Bridge.
 If you are already a Tibber customer and have not used an invitation link yet, you can also enter one afterward in the Tibber App.

 Please consider [using my personal Tibber invitation link to join Tibber today](https://invite.tibber.com/6o0kqvzf) or Enter the following code: 6o0kqvzf (six, oscar, zero, kilo, quebec, victor, zulu, foxtrot) afterward in the Tibber